 Worship at St Issey

 A collective act of worship is held every day as a whole school.
-Revd Katie and Father Chris from the local Anglican Church are regularly involved in our programme of worship and we are developing opportunities for children to lead aspects of worship.
+Revd Katie from the local Anglican Church is regularly involved in our programme of worship and we are developing opportunities for children to lead aspects of worship.

 Parents have the right to withdraw their child from collective worship but as this is a central part of our fellowship as a school and is inclusive to children of all faiths and of none, we hope parents would discuss this with us before making this decision.